Samsung/tizen-docs/docs/application/native/guides/app-management/sticker.md

 }
 ```

-You can retrieve for keywords and group name of the stickers.
+You can retrieve the keywords and the group name of the stickers.

-The following examples show how to retrieve keyword list:
+The following example shows how to retrieve the keyword list:

 ```
 void